Skip to content

 Category-by-category spending analysis with percentage targets

-Analyse monthly spending by category with percentage targets and biggest-category identification.
-Enter income after tax and housing for an instant result.
+Analyse monthly spending by category with percentage targets and biggest-category identification, from income after tax and per-category spend.

 What this tool does